Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 | `description` | false    | *string* | `null`  | Description of the configuration setting                                                   |
 | `type`        | true     | *string* | `null`  | Data type of the configuration setting.
 Valid values are `string`, `boolean`, and `number` |

-Reactor configuration is intended to configuration values that can be defined once per Reactor and do not change between Reactor invocations.
+Reactor configuration is intended for properties that can be defined once per Reactor and do not change between Reactor invocations.
-Declare a `configuration` property on a Reactor Formula for each property you wish to be statically defined once for each Reactor derived from this formula.

 Complex nested objects (dot-separated names) are not currently supported within a Reactor's `configuration`.

 ## Reactor Formula Request Parameters